quoideneuf/METRORails2015/1_BASICS.md

 	<p>This app has received <%= @data[:hits] %> hits

 Now reload <http://localhost:3000>.
 Reload again to get your hit count up.
 Now you're ready for your first funding round.

+See the `ref1` folder in the repository for an example of how your app should look at this point.